jamidwyer/weirdness/README.md

 * Discuss pros and cons of what I did
 * Design shine
 * Tests
+* Use api folder
-* Cull dependencies -- reselect, babel type check, cli dashboard
+* Cull dependencies -- babel type check, cli dashboard
 * Look into deploy
+* Internationalize
 * Docker
 * Use yarn
-* Internationalize
 * PR for outdated boilerplate dependencies
 * CI: https://github.com/marketplace/category/continuous-integration
 * Use Navigation or remove it